stormqloud/kazoo-tgbbok/troubleshooting/sipcapture.md

 * You need this the moment you have more then 1 machine for Kazoo.

+# Preferred way

+* yum -y groupinstall "Development Tools"

+# Old way
+* This way is a hassle, requires far more config changes...
+  * On the plus side I'm sure it sues less CPU
+  * Less stats, ie no jitter etc

 * For Kazoo-Kamaillio 4.2 this is the patch you need

 ```